storpool/pve-storpool/docs/install.md

 ## Pre-populate the Proxmox storage with some volumes and snapshots

 This step is optional.
-At the present there is not much benefit in keeping raw disk images (e.g. cloud images for various Linux distributions and other OS's) on StorPool-backed storage, since Proxmox VE will still insist on making a full clone of the disks.
+At present there is not much benefit in keeping raw disk images (e.g. cloud images for various Linux distributions and other OS's) on StorPool-backed storage, since Proxmox VE will still insist on making a full clone of the disks.